unlcms/UNL-CMS/README.md

   *  feeds/plugins/FeedsParser.inc

-     - Remove the file extension check so that UNL Events images (like https://events.unl.edu/images/12345) that don't have extensions will work.
+     - Remove the file extension check in getSafeFilename() so that UNL Events images (like https://events.unl.edu/images/12345) that don't have extensions will work.

   *  feeds_imagegrabber